 If a party seeks to admit such material into court proceedings, then it is at the discretion of the court whether to allow this or not.
 Such evidence will only be admitted if it is relevant to the issues in the case and not, for example, in furtherance of a personal grievance by a parent against a social worker.

-The Data Protection Act 1998 does not prohibit data processing 'by an individual only for the purposes of that individual's personal, family or household affairs' (Section 36).
-The scope of this in the context of recording is not clear.
-However, Jackson J in M v F (Covert Recording of Children) EWFC 29 expressed the view that the exemption is intended to protect normal domestic use, and would not cover the covert recording of individuals, and particularly children, for the purpose of evidence-gathering in family proceedings and Ward of Court proceedings.
+The Data Protection Act 2018 does not apply to the processing of personal data by an individual in the course of a purely personal or household activity.
+However, the scope of this provision in the context of recording is not clear.
+Jackson J in M v F (Covert Recording of Children) EWFC 29 expressed the view that a similar exemption contained in the previous Data Protection Act (1998) was intended to protect normal domestic use, and would not cover the covert recording of individuals, and particularly children, for the purpose of evidence-gathering in family proceedings and Ward of Court proceedings.